0x42697262/obsidian_files/Notes/020 Studies/CMSC 142 Machine Problem 1.md

     EOF                 = auto()
 ```

 So far I do not know what this is for.
+Probs printing the tokens.
 ```python
 class Token:
     def __init__(self, _type, lexeme, literal, line) -> None: